flyingmachine/brave-clojure-web/content/4-using-emacs-with-clojure.md

 This is thanks to paredit-mode, a minor mode which turns Lisp's profusion of parentheses from a liability into an asset.
-Paredit ensures that all parentheses, double quotes, and brackets are closed, relieving you of that burden.
+Paredit ensures that all parentheses, double quotes, and brackets are closed, relieving you of that odious burden.

 Paredit also offers key bindings to easily navigate and alter the structure created by all those parenthess.
 Below we'll go over the